Explore Lisbon City on a private half-day tour in a van

 Torre de Belem

-The Torre de Belém (Belem tower) is a 500 years old fortification that was built on a small island in the Tagus River.
-It was part of a defense system at the mouth of the river and a ceremonial gateway into Lisbon.
-It’s classified by UNESCO as World Heritage.
-Please note that you’re not going inside the monument.
+The Torre de Belém (Belem Tower) is a 500-year-old fortification located on a small island in the Tagus River.
+It was built as part of a defense system at the river's mouth and served as a ceremonial gateway into Lisbon.
+The tower is classified as a World Heritage site by UNESCO.
+Please note that you will not be allowed to enter the monument.

 • 8